cloudy-astrophysics/bug-tracker-migration-test/README.md

           2. Save the actual files to the `trac-legacy-attachments` repo (organize in folders by ticket)
               * We can have the program write the files to a local directory, and then commit and push the changes to github by hand
           3. Add a link to the ticket when we import it into issues
-      * The first two steps are now done in a new function `get_trac_attachments`, but I haven't tested it properly yet
+      * This is now done in a new function `get_trac_attachments_as_comments`, which is working more or less
+          * The first tests (141 to 160) had the base URL for attachments as github.com, but this means that the file gets shown in the context of the `trac-legacy-attachments`, which is not ideal.
+So I have now set it to raw.githubusercontent.com so the link is just to the raw file.
+(Although this got messed up on tickets 161 to 200, which have broken links).